DHTMLX/docs-suite/docs/form/api/timepicker/timepicker_blur_method.md

 title: blur
 ---

-@short: removes focus from a TimePicker control
+@short: removes focus from a Timepicker control

 @signature: